If you’re in the market to buy a sewing machine, then get ready to be amazed.

 Please for the love of sewing, save your money and say absolutely NOT to mini machines.
 They are not up to the challenge of frequent sewing.

 Sew easy tip: I recently had the pleasure of using the Brother CS6000i Computerized Sewing Machine.
 The surprising short story is: I love it.
 It comes in at around 13 pounds, but doesn’t feel flimsy.
-And it has a needle up/down button, a start/stop button, and a freaking walking foot!
-All this fabulousness for $150 on Amazon and most other online retailers!
+And it has a needle position button, a start/stop button, and a freaking walking foot!
+All this fabulousness for just $150 on Amazon and most other online retailers!
+If you’re interested, click HERE to go to my Resources page!

 Test Drive Locally